How to Make Outdoorsy Friends

 It might be a little unfair for me to comment on this in since I’m spoiled here in Colorado.
 However, outdoor clubs are a fantastic way to meet fellow outdoor enthusiasts.
 The Colorado Mountain Club, the American Alpine Club, Outdoor Women’s Alliance, Hike Like a Woman and Women Who Hike all provide an awesome platform to meet adventure lovers.

 Many of these groups offer classes in outdoor skills, group trips, volunteer opportunities, social events, and even pro deals.
-I’m a member of the Colorado Mountain Club.
-I’ve taken a few courses with them and learned a lot about skills that would otherwise be difficult for me to feel comfortable trying on my own.
-The Outdoor Women’s Alliance has been an excellent resource for bouncing women-related ideas and inspiration off one another (ask me about their book club!).
-Last, but certainly not least, as an ambassador, I’m an active member of the Hike Like a Woman community.
+I used to be a member of the Colorado Mountain Club.
+I’ve taken a few courses with them and learned a lot about skills that would otherwise be difficult for me to feel comfortable trying on my own such as snow anchors, self-arresting, even map and compass navigation.

 Tips: The more you are involved with these groups, the easier it is to meet people.
 Try signing up for a class or volunteer opportunity.
 Classes usually involve a field element, which allows you to go out and practice your skills.
 This is a great way to meet people who are looking to get involved with activities you’ve always wanted to try.